Search…

 Multiple layers of validation makes mapping with Hivemapper fairer because contributors aren't competing with cheaters.
 Map consumers can also be confident in the authenticity of the map imagery and data.

 Just like in your car or on your phone, the Hivemapper Network uses GNSS to record the position of the dashcam while mapping.
-GNSS consists of a network of global satellites that emit radio signals from the Earth’s orbit.
-These signals are then used to accurately determine the position of the receiver (i.e. the dashcam).
+GNSS consists of a network of global satellites orbiting Earth that emit radio signals.
+These signals are then used to accurately determine the position of the receiver (i.e., the dashcam).

 Helium

-Helium is a global, distributed network of Hotspots that create public, long-range wireless coverage for Internet of Things (IoT) devices.
+Helium is a global, distributed network of “hotspots“ that create public, long-range wireless coverage for Internet of Things (IoT) devices.
 Their rapidly scaling global network is owned and operated by contributors, just like Hivemapper.
-Helium consists of nearly one million hotspots in cities all over the world that create a Long Range Wide Area Network ("LoRaWAN").
+Helium consists of nearly one million hotspots in cities all over the world that create the Long Range Wide Area Network ("LoRaWAN").

-As a Hivemapper dashcam drives around, it connects with Helium hotspots deployed in the area and records the location of the Helium access points.
-This creates a list of access points the dashcam can then compare to the GNSS positioning of the device.
+As a Hivemapper Dashcam drives around, it connects with Helium hotspots deployed in the area and records the location of the Helium access points.
+This creates a list of access points that the dashcam can then compare to the GNSS positioning of the device.

 Map Image QA